A-BartKow/Azure-Project-Rebrickable/README.md

 Following pipeline has been created to get the daily loads of data and inserting/upserting it to `Rebrickabledevsqldw.dbo` schema
 ![image](https://github.com/user-attachments/assets/5dcdb316-e5a2-4345-8466-aa531860ec75)

-The `Execute Rebrickable - Incremental load` and `Execute Rebrickable - loading data to SQL Pool` activities have the job cluster creation option enabled to create, execute and deprovision the cluster after the referenced notebook is executed.
+The `Execute Rebrickable - Incremental load` and `Execute Rebrickable - loading data to SQL Pool` activities have the job cluster creation option enabled to create, execute and deprovision the cluster after the referenced notebook's execution is completed.

+## To Dos and Next Steps for Rebrickable project
+There still some improvements for Rebrickable project which I think of to introduce:
+1. CI/CD for Azure Data Factory and Databricks
+2. Script the Production environment creation by using Terraform
+3. Automate 'Serve phase' part of SQL data loading from `Rebrickabledevsqldw.dbo` schema to `Rebrickabledevsqldw.Rebrickable` as part of daily/incremental load (the `Rebrickable-SLQ DW design` SQL script was executed only once and is not configured for incremental loads)